 - Don’t be afraid to ask for help.
 Consult official experts in the small business field or stay informed using official sources such as gov.uk.

 - Protect personal data.
 Use encryption processes and related security features for storing data.

 - Remember what Carbonara App offers.
 Regularly keep restaurant contact information up-to-date on the app, and reach out to us with any questions about Carbonara App’s services.

 Conclusion: on GDPR Compliance for Restaurants

 Customers, restaurant owners, and hospitality staff can see that GDPR data privacy principles are relatively straightforward.
-Simply, both EU and UK law asks that hospitality businesses and restaurant technology make a good faith commitment to give everyone full means of control on how their data is used, knowing who has access to it, requesting its full erasure if necessary.
+Simply, both EU and UK law asks that hospitality businesses and restaurant technology make a good faith commitment to give everyone full means of control over how their data is used, knowing who has access to it, and requesting its full erasure if necessary.

 Making it simple for our users to exercise GDPR rights, Carbonara App fully meets UK/EU standards.
 Still not sure?
 Consult us with any questions or concerns you may have.

 If you would like to find out about Carbonara App’s current users, read one of our testimonials called, “The Chicago Diner that Chose Carbonara App”.
-A handpicked selection of other restaurant stories are available on our website, ranging across Europe, from France to Italy.
+A handpicked selection of other restaurant stories is available on our website, ranging across Europe, from France to Italy.